Radroggor/shatterpoint-data/README.md

 Before opening a pull request, see the following checklist:

 1. Use sensible commit messages.
-Good: `add Han Solo units`.
-Bad: `create fang-fighter.json`
+Good: `add Han Solo unit`.
+Bad: `create han-solo.json`
 1. Ensure there are no merge conflicts with `master` (rebase on top of `master` or merge it into your branch)
 1. Use a sensible PR message, eg `add new era`.
 PR messages can be the same as commit messages for single-commit PRs.